Chidham and Hambrook: Prehistory

 A recent excavation has shown that man made use of Chidham more than 4,000 years ago.
 The flint scrapers discovered on the site on the western shore of the peninsula, seem to suggest that spear shafts or kiddles (fish traps) and primitive salterns were being made here.

 Saxon, Norman and medieval

 The village's name, first recorded as Chedeham in 1193, is derived from the Old English words cēod(e), meaning "bay", and hām, "homestead", or hamm, "peninsula".
 The present flint and rubble church, St. Mary's, dates from the 13th century, and may have had a wooden predecessor.
 The peninsula is not mentioned in the Domesday Book because it was part of the Manor or Chapelry of Bosham, rich in farming land and then belonging to the Bishop of Exeter.

 17th century

-Close to the church of St. Mary is the manor house, a large late 17th century building.
+Close to the church of St. Mary is the manor house, a large late 17th-century building, now Grade II listed.
 The manor house has had recent work done with permission from the council.